 Routine immunization is an essential component of health services and thus should be maintained as long as COVID-19 response measures allow.
-Considerations for providing immunization should be guided by a detailed assessment of the risk of outbreaks of VPDs (such as measles and polio) and the epidemiologic situation of COVID-19 and containment measures in the community.
-Should the risk of the current circumstances outweigh the benefits of immunization, temporarily delaying vaccination services may be considered, and a catch up plan put in place.

-For catch up vaccinations, the best approach is to ascertain the antigens required for their current age, subtract any already given, and then develop the individual's catch-up schedule.
+Considerations for providing immunization should be guided by a detailed assessment of the risk of outbreaks of VPDs (such as measles and polio) and the epidemiologic situation of COVID-19 and containment measures in the community.1 Should the risk of the current circumstances outweigh the benefits of immunization, temporarily delaying vaccination services may be considered, and a catch up plan put in place.6 age, subtract any already given, and then develop the individual's catch-up schedule.
 If the immunization status of a child is uncertain or unknown, plan the catch-up schedule assuming the vaccines have not been given.2